WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Harry Taylor

-Yes, it’s called -- getting the numerator growing faster than denominator, you see that in the CapEx guidance for 2018 as a start, and we’ll talk about the path to get there, we’re not relenting on the aspiration of 13% to 16%.
+Yes, it’s called getting the numerator growing faster than the denominator.
+You see that in the CapEx guidance for 2018 as a start and we will talk about the path to get there.
+We are not relenting on the aspiration of 13% to 16%.

 Operator